PdxCodeGuild/Programming101/labs/grading.md

 ## Extra Challenge 1

 Use the `random` module's `randint()` function to determine the user's rival's score.
+1. Grade the rival's score as well
+2. Compare the user's score to the rival's score
-Let the user know if they did better than their rival.
-Display the result along with **both** student's scores and letter grades.
+3. Let the user know if they did better than their rival.
+4. Display the result along with **both** student's scores and letter grades.

 ## Extra Challenge 2

 Use `%` to get the remainder of the grade when divided by ten, which is the same as the number in the ones digit.
-The number in the ones digit will determine whether they will get a '+' or a '-' appended to the end of their grade.
+The number in the ones digit will determine whether they will get a `'+'` or a `'-'` appended to the end of their grade.

-For example, the grade `81` would be a 'B'. `81 % 10` would give you `1`, which is a low number, so you would add a '-' to the end of the grade.
+For example, the grade `81` would be a 'B'. `81 % 10` would give you `1`, which is a low number, so you would add a `'-'` to the end of the grade.